 Instructor Ron Christie is passionate about teaching people how to grow their own nutritious organic food for better health and well-being.
-He is an avid four-season grower and loves sharing his experiences as a gardener and farmer.
-He ran Living Earth Farm, a certified organic vegetable and fruit micro-farm in Brookline, NH, until 2017 when Living Earth Farm was sold.
-He and his family are now looking for a larger farm in the NH/Maine area.
+He is an avid four-season grower, and a former NOFA-NH Board Member and Master Gardener who loves sharing his experiences as a gardener and farmer.
+Ron ran Living Earth Farm, a certified organic vegetable and fruit micro-farm in Brookline, NH, until 2017 when Living Earth Farm was sold.
+Ron and his family are starting a new organic farm in Concord, NH.

 At These Informative Workshops You Will Learn:

 How to better prepare your soil